 System Performance

-The MPO resolved and Adopted Travel Time Reliability Targets that are more local than State Wide but will support the state in the effort to attain and maintain the targets that they have chosen.
+The MPO resolved and Adopted Travel Time Reliability Targets that support Statewide targets in the effort to attain and maintain the targets that they have chosen.
 These will be evaluated and adjusted and reestablished as new information becomes available.